pdiasalmeida/objectDetector/README.md

     Then we trained the cascade classifier with:

              opencv_traincascade -data classifier -vec samples.vec -bg negatives.txt -numStages 20 -minHitRate 0.999 -maxFalseAlarmRate 0.5 -numPos 345 -numNeg 643 -w 40 -h 16 -mode ALL -precalcValBufSize 2048 -precalcIdxBufSize 2048

-    The created '.vec' file and the cascade classifier originated are present in this repository.

 * SVM